-Create a Certificate Signed by a Certificate Authority for Your PRA Appliance
+Create a Certificate Signed by a Certificate Authority for Your BeyondTrust Appliance B Series

-To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your BeyondTrust Appliance.
-You will then submit the request data to a certificate authority.
+To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your B Series Appliance, and then submit the request data to a certificate authority.
 Once the signed certificate is obtained, the BeyondTrust software might need to be updated by the BeyondTrust Technical Support team.

 Obtain a Free TLS Certificate from Let's Encrypt

 Let's Encrypt issues signed certificates that are valid for 90 days at a time, and can automatically renew themselves indefinitely.
 In order to request or renew a Let's Encrypt certificate, you must meet the following requirements:

 - The DNS for the hostname you are requesting must resolve to the B Series Appliance.

 - The B Series Appliance must be able to reach Let's Encrypt on TCP 443.

 - Let's Encrypt must be able to reach the B Series Appliance on TCP 80.

 To implement a Let's Encrypt certificate, in the Security :: Let's Encrypt™ Certificates section complete the following: